 Talend is an ETL tool that helps an organization with accessible data.
-This lets you connect to a number of Data Bases.
-Talend is flexible to work with different data sources and platforms.
+This lets you connect to several Data Bases.
+Talend is flexible in working with different data sources and platforms.
 It helps in data integration, business process management, master data management, and data quality.
 It can be said as the future of data integration.
-SSIS stands for “SQL Server Integration Services”.
-It helps in data migration, transformation, ETL and other functions.
-This is another ETL Tool that helps in performing complex solutions like reading data from different sources and also it includes analyzing and cleansing data, running ETL processes to update data warehouses.
-It includes a set of tools called SQL Server Data Tools, for developing and testing integration programs.
+SSIS stands for “SQL Server Integration Services.”
+It helps in data migration, transformation, ETL, and other functions.
+This is another ETL Tool that helps in performing complex solutions like reading data from different sources.
+Also, it includes analyzing and cleansing data and running ETL processes to update data warehouses.
+It consists of a set of SQL Server Data Tools tools for developing and testing integration programs.

 Let us study more about Talend and SSIS in detail:

 In this article, we will compare two of the best ETL tools available in the market – Talend and SSIS.
-Before starting this face-off let’s try to find out what Talend and SSIS is?
-And what they are capable of?
+Before starting this face-off, let’s find out what Talend and SSIS are.
+And what are they capable of?

 What is Talend?

-Talend is an ETL Tool just like Informatica that helps companies by making data more accessible.
-It lets you connect to a number of Data Bases.
-Talend is built in such a way that it is flexible enough to work with all the data sources and platforms out there in the market.
-It includes data integration, data quality, master data management, and business process management.
-It has everything for you to make your data means for you.
+Talend is an ETL Tool like Informatica that helps companies by making data more accessible.
+It lets you connect several Data Bases.
+Talend is built to be flexible enough to work with all the data sources and platforms in the market.
+It includes data integration, quality, master data management, and business process management.
+It has everything for you to make your data mean for you.
 We think it’s the future of data integration.